Under One Sun: Multi-Object Generative Perception of Materials and Illumination: Training and Inference Details

-\paragraph{Texture Extraction and Refinement.} The architecture is based on the Latent Diffusion Model (LDM) \cite{rombach2022high}, modified to use v-prediction with a cosine schedule.
-To optimize computation, attention is applied only at spatial resolutions of $4 \times 4$, $8 \times 8$, and $16 \times 16$.
+\paragraph{Texture Extraction and Refinement.} The architecture is based on the Latent Diffusion Model \cite{rombach2022high}, modified to use v-prediction with a cosine schedule.
+We set the multi-object path-traced rendering resolution to $256\times256$ and corresponding latent resolution to $64\times64$.
+Our orthographic rendering pipeline takes either a single object or a triplet (80\% probability) using normalized objects.
+In the triplet configuration, objects are arranged in an equilateral triangle to prevent interpenetration and subsequently rotated by 15$^\circ$ to 90$^\circ$ vertically and up to 360° horizontally.
+As shown in \cref{fig:scene_example}, the data includes occlusion, indirect/global-illumination effects and inter-object shadows.
+In single-object mode, the asset scale is uniformly sampled between 0.7 and 1.0.
+To optimize computation, attention is applied only at spatial resolutions of $4\times4$, $8\times8$, and $16\times16$.
 We fine-tune the pre-trained VQ-VAE (vq-f4) on object images and train the LDM from scratch.
 Training takes approximately five days on four A100 GPUs.

 Following the original ControlNet \cite{zhang2023adding}, our ControlNet is initialized as a copy of the LDM’s learned encoder.
 Training requires roughly two days on a single H200 GPU.
-We set the loss weights to $\lambda_{\text{texture}} = 0.5$ and $\lambda_{\text{texture-free}} = 0.5$, with a learning rate of $5.0 \times 10^{-5}$.
+We set the loss weights to $\lambda_{\text{texture}} = \lambda_{\text{texture-free}} = 0.5$ with a learning rate of $5.0 \times 10^{-5}$ and the resolution to $512\times512$ to accurately render fine textures and reflections.
 During inference, we employ DDIM \cite{song2020denoising} to reduce sampling steps and apply control to the first half of the LDM's layers with a decay factor of 0.825.
+Only 50 DDIM steps in one pass is performed for the texture refinement.